AidanBakerNHS/SteamAppDataVisulisation/README.md

 To resolve this Steam Spy's API was used to collect additional information using a similar Python script to append this data onto the steam data.

-Steam Spy gathers daily data from Steam regarding player numbers, providing additional information to explore in order to learn if any clear correlations exist that indicate if a game is likely to be successful.
+Steam Spy gathers daily data from Steam regarding player numbers, providing additional information to explore, as well as to indicate any feature which hold predictive power.

 Although Steam Spy's API requests we're more generous than Steams (comfortably allowing 1 request per second), non-games (software, DLC, movies) from the original SteamExport.csv dataset were excluded to cut down on the time required for the Python script to complete.